Summer Camp FAQs

 Q: Who are the teachers?

-A: The Director, Stephen Zygo, and Assistant Director, Maggie Zygo, both hold Master’s degrees in teaching and share a combined 25 years of experience in education.
-They conduct thorough interviews and select the most highly-qualified educators in their respective fields to create a dynamic team.
+A: The Owner/Founder, Stephen Zygo, holds Master’s degrees in teaching and years of experience in education.
+He along with his team, conduct thorough interviews and select the most highly-qualified educators in their respective fields to create a dynamic team of Directors, Choreographers and Music Directors.

 Q: Who are the additional staff members?